Analysts' Opinions Are Mixed on These Financial Stocks: UBS Group AG (UBS) and Green Dot (GDOT)

 UBS Group AG (UBS)

-Goldman Sachs analyst Jernej Omahen maintained a Hold rating on UBS Group AG yesterday and set a price target of CHF15.80.
+In a report released yesterday, Jernej Omahen from Goldman Sachs maintained a Hold rating on UBS Group AG, with a price target of CHF15.80.
 The company’s shares closed last Monday at $15.73, close to its 52-week high of $15.91.

 Omahen has an average return of 34.2% when recommending UBS Group AG.